ui-extension

 val fragment = YourFragment()

-// Bind fragment to the layout with ID R.id.container.
+// Attach Fragment to a layout with ID R.id.container.

 The following example